Putin ties put Germany's ex-chancellor Schröder under pressure | DW | 01.03.2022

 "The clear stance of the DFB must also be represented by its leading representatives and its honorary members.
 We also expect such a stance from Gerhard Schröder," the DFB statement said.
 "We very much hope that our honorary member Gerhard Schröder shares this stance and gives up his positions in state-owned Russian companies, or, in the event that he is not prepared to do this, that he gives up his honorary DFB membership."

-Swiss media firm Ringier, as well as German machinery firm Herrenknecht AG also terminated their relationships with the former chancellor on Wednesday.
+Swiss media firm Ringier and German machinery firm Herrenknecht AG also terminated their relationships with the former chancellor on Wednesday.

-Despite his controversial dealings being well documented, the SPD has in the past been hesitant to criticize its former leader or call for his removal from the party.
+Though his dealings are well documented, the SPD has in the past been hesitant to criticize its former leader or call for his removal from the party.
 However, this week Chancellor Olaf Scholz distanced himself from Schröder, saying he "does not speak for the government."

-Schröder's roles were "damaging Germany's reputation", the co-leader of the Social Democrats, Saskia Esken, said over the weekend.
+Schröder's roles were "damaging Germany's reputation," the co-leader of the SPD, Saskia Esken, said over the weekend.

 es/msh (AFP, dpa)